sg-crest A Singapore Government Agency Website

 3. Extroversion

 Extroversion defines how one manages social interactions.
 Highly extroverted people draw energy from or recharge by being around people.
 They revel in novel experiences and thrive in social situations.
-They may feel bored, anxious and unsettled when left alone too long.
+They may feel bored, anxious and unsettled when left alone for too long.
 On the other side of the spectrum are introverts, who are quieter and more reserved.
 They find social interactions tiring, so they recharge by being alone.

-Should the personality trait clash with professional desires, the individual needs to find a balance to progress in their careers.
+Should the personality trait clash with professional desires, the individual needs to find a balance to progress in their career.
 For instance, an introvert who enjoys event planning, teaching or journalism must find ways to recharge, since social interaction is at the heart of such job functions.
 Extroverts who find themselves in careers with little social interaction can draw energy from networking at work and beyond professional life.

 4. Agreeableness

-Agreeableness takes a look at one’s relationships with people, with respect to trust, affection, and empathy.
+Agreeableness takes a look at one’s relationships with people, concerning trust, affection, and empathy.
 Agreeable individuals are more “we-centred” and emphasise harmony, making them effective team players.
 Helpful and cooperative, they are more likely to listen and remain sensitive to the needs of others.
 They also tend to take on passive roles in conflict situations to avoid discord.
 Those who rank low on agreeableness come across as competitive, demanding, suspicious and manipulative.

 While an agreeable person is often well-liked, he/she may be stepped on by others and experience burnout quickly.
 He/she may also face challenges in career progression, especially in cases where they sacrifice success for the needs of others.
-In contrast, competitiveness found in individuals who score lower in agreeableness help in self-focus as they prevent compassion from interfering with their goals.
+In contrast, competitiveness found in individuals who score lower in agreeableness helps in self-focus as they prevent compassion from interfering with their goals.
 Balance, here too, is key.

 5. Neuroticism